Conventional Weapons: Background and production

 Following the release of The Black Parade (2006), My Chemical Romance began work on their fourth studio album in June 2009.
-Unlike the band's previous works that were typically concept albums, the band wanted to create a "straight-ahead rock ’n’ roll record" with no story or characters, and had songs that worked better within party settings.
+Unlike the band's previous works, which were typically concept albums, the band wanted to create a "straight-ahead rock 'n' roll record" with no story or characters, and songs that worked better in party settings.
 Writing for the album began in February, while production began in June.
 Brendan O'Brien served as the producer and recording took place at A&M Studios.'
 The album was going to be called Save Yourself, I'll Hold Them Back, with Conventional Weapons Were No Match for Them also considered.'

-Their decision to create an album that had no overarching story or concept would go on to hinder their perspective of the album.
+Their decision to create an album that had no overarching story or concept would go on to hinder their perspective on the album.
 Front man Gerard Way often found himself inconclusive on which songs he viewed as being of acceptable quality, and believed that the project lacked a vision due to its lack of a story or setting, something that previous My Chemical Romance albums had.'
 The band began appearing on interviews in new attire that suggested a more mature rock era.
-The album's promotional cycle with singles was already selected as well.
+The album's promotional cycle, including singles, was already selected.
 Multiple songs from the project had also been debuted live to positive responses from audiences.'

-As the band's concerns with the project accumulated, they contacted Rob Cavallo, the producer of The Black Parade, hoping that he could help them rework the project or give them advice on where to take it.
-He was initially confused on what direction the band were attempting to take the project, and said that it sounded "like a band who had been in a car accident".'
+As the band's concerns about the project grew, they contacted Rob Cavallo, the producer of The Black Parade, hoping he could help rework it or advise them on where to take it.
+He was initially confused about the band's direction for the project and said it sounded "like a band who had been in a car accident".'
 Eventually, the band's vision for their fourth studio album would shift over as they began work on a completely separate idea from Conventional Weapons, based on the comic book idea The Killjoys.'
 The band moved on from the Conventional Weapons material, with Cavallo encouraging them to effectively start over and prohibiting them from working any more on it unless they completely redid the songs or released them outright in their current state.'

-Four songs from Conventional Weapons would be reworked into songs for their new album—namely "The Only Hope for Me Is You", "Party Poison", "Save Yourself, I’ll Hold Them Back" and "Bulletproof Heart"—while the rest of the project would be completely scrapped.'
+Four songs from Conventional Weapons would be reworked into songs for their new album—namely "The Only Hope for Me Is You", "Party Poison", "Save Yourself, I'll Hold Them Back" and "Bulletproof Heart"—while the rest of the project would be completely scrapped.'
 It is believed that up to 28 songs were created during the Conventional Weapons recording sessions.
+Unreleased songs believed to have been made for Conventional Weapons include "The Drugs" and "Still Alive".
 The project that replaced Conventional Weapons would be released as Danger Days: The True Lives of the Fabulous Killjoys on November 22, 2010.'